Customer Satisfaction Score (CSAT): everything you need to know

 Following an interaction with customer support

-You can send out CSAT surveys prior to customer support, or customer education touchpoints.
+You can send out CSAT surveys after contact with customer support, or after reading the FAQ.
 Asking people how satisfied they are with your service after reading a knowledge base article or talking with one of your customer support representatives can help you know how helpful they were.